aws/aws-cli/awscli/examples/apigateway/delete-authorizer.rst

-**To delete a Custom Authorizer in an API within the specified region**
+**To delete a Custom Authorizer in an API**

 Command::

-  aws apigateway delete-authorizer --rest-api-id 1234123412 --authorizer-id 7gkfbo --region us-west-2
+  aws apigateway delete-authorizer --rest-api-id 1234123412 --authorizer-id 7gkfbo